SwordFishEntusiast/House-Quiz-Interactive-Magazine/README.md

 # House-Quiz-Interactive-Magazine

-#Download all 3 files into the same directory and run quiz.html through your browser.
+Download all 3 files into the same directory and run quiz.html through your browser.

-#The House Results overlapping on multiple tries is NOT a bug but an intended feature
+The House Results overlapping on multiple tries is NOT a bug but an intended feature.

+For Mobile Users download the quizM.html file and simply open that with your browser.